wmbusmeters/wmbusmeters/README.md

 The wmbus dongles imst871a can only listen on one type of wmbus telegrams at a time.
 Thus you can listen to multiple meters as long as they all require the same radio mode C1 or T1.

 However if you use amb8465 or rtlwmbus, then you can listen to both C1 and T1 telegrams at the same time.
+Alas rtl_wmbus does have problems receiving C1 telegrams, T1 telegrams work ok though.

 # Usage examples